znsoooo/IDLE-Advance/idlealib/docs/readme.md

 ## What is it?
-- Add some useful extensions base on idlelib.
-Can be work on any platform where IDLE can be work.
+- `IDLE-Advance`  add some useful extensions base on `idlelib`.
+It can be work on any platform where `IDLE` can be work.
-- See "~/idlealib/readme.md" to get spec of each extension.
-It is same as open script and watch \_\_doc\_\_.
+- See `~/idlealib/readme.md` to get spec of each extension.
+It is same as open each script and watch \_\_doc__.
-- Stop extension(s) by move script(s) to "nouse" folder.
+- Stop extension(s) by move script(s) to `nouse` folder.
-- It will generate ".pybak" file in script folder, and "recent-saved.lst" in userdir.
+- It will generate `.pybak` file in script folder, and `recent-saved.lst` in userdir.
 Make sure no important files will be overwritten.

 ## How to use?